manukautech/XMRemoteMonitor/README.md

 Current issues include:
 - Power supply for environments without mains power.
 We are working on combinations of additional batteries and solar panels.
-- Near-real-time Monitor has stopped working on some field tests
+- Near-real-time Monitor has stopped working on some field tests.
+We recommend trying "Monitor" only for short run lab testing.
+"Review" gives us reliable remote viewing so stick to "Review" until further notice.
-- Motion Detection in daylight field tests gets a lot of false positives from trees and plants moving in the wind as well as light level changes as clouds move across the sun
+- Motion Detection in daylight field tests gets a lot of false positives from trees and plants moving in the wind as well as light level changes as clouds move across the sun.
 - Can smart phone cameras work with infra red lighting?
 Early testing suggests yes but with a question mark over sensitivity.
 - Is infra red lighting the best human intruder management security strategy?
 Visible light flash may be better.
 - Care with privacy issues when using as a security camera.
-For our scenarios a starting point is to only use in private spaces at times where there should be no-one there.
+For our scenarios a starting point is to only use in private spaces at times where there should be no person there.
 Avoid any visibility of public and semi-public spaces.
-Check and review your territory privacy laws and regulations.
+Check and review the privacy laws and regulations for your nation and/or territory.
+- Care with setting up devices outdoors so they do not overheat in sunlight.
+Best simple quick enclosure from our testing results is a transparent plastic food container lined with white paper.

 Why not simply go to a shop and buy security cameras?
 How does this app compete?
-- Big advantages for customisation and adapting to special needs in having a system that is all our code, especially control of our own server.
+- A system that is all our code has big advantages for customisation and adapting to special needs.
+It is especially good to have control of our own server setup and programming.
 - Smart phones and other HTML-JS-capable devices e.g. Raspberry Pi Zero have advantages for environments without mains electricity.
 So far all of our field tests have been in such environments.
+- There is a good supply on auction sites of smart phones with cracked screens at low prices.

 "XMRemoteMonitor" is a spinoff from "XMRemoteRobot":
 [https://github.com/manukautech/XMRemoteRobot](https://github.com/manukautech/XMRemoteRobot)